AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 -   Supports the virtual Trusted Platform Module \(vTPM\) feature and implements trusted boots based on Trusted Cryptography Module \(TCM\) or Trusted Platform Module \(TPM\) chips.
 During a trusted boot, all modules in the boot chain from the underlying hardware to the guest OS are measured and verified.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:4.
-    -   Uses the third-generation Intel® Xeon® scalable processors \(Ice Lake\) that deliver a base frequency of 2.7 GHz and an all-core turbo frequency of 3.5 GHz for consistent computing performance.
+    -   Uses the third-generation Intel® Xeon® Scalable processors \(Ice Lake\) that deliver a base frequency of 2.7 GHz and an all-core turbo frequency of 3.5 GHz for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.